Illinois Compiled Statutes

 Charter school referendum.

-(a) No charter shall be approved under this Section that would convert any
+(a) No charter shall go into effect under this Section that would convert any

 existing private, parochial, or non-public school to a charter school or whose